OWASP/www-chapter-hungary/index.md

 ## About this page

 This page is an anchor cyber location the OWASP Hungary chapter.
-For living content please proceed to meetup.org:
+For living content please proceed to the meetup.org location of the chapter:
 <https://www.meetup.com/OWASP-HU/>

 Some useful stuff we created so far you can find at our youtube channel: